mschlenker/checkmk-snippets/README.md

-# Snippets and examples for CheckMK
+# Snippets and examples for Checkmk

 Just a collection of snippets for Checkmk.
 These are either result of my paid work for tribe29 (the company behind Checkmk) or part of my work for servers I maintain.
 Or they might be made just out of curiosity.